mdipanjan/node-telescope/docs/project-structure.md

 ## Key Directories and Files

 - `/docs`: Project documentation
-  - `/architecture`: Contains architectural diagrams and explanations
-  - `project-structure.md`: This file, describing the project layout
 - `/packages`: Contains all the packages managed in this monorepo
   - `/node-telescope`: The main library package
     - `/src`: Source code for the library